DanielSiepmann/own-nixpkgs/readme.rst

 * Migrate neovim

-* Add derivation for things that don't exist yet:

-   * mytop

 * Migrate ssh config (I don't really like to expose customer server names and configs to outer world, how to handle?)

 * Migrate PGP?